encircled/Joiner/README.md

 - `QUser.user1.name from QUser.user1` specifies both the result projection (the names of users) and the target entity (user).
 - `leftJoin QUser.user1.addresses` and `innerJoin QPhone.phone` can be set as a path through the parent (e.g., joining user addresses via `QUser.user1.addresses`) or through an entity alias (e.g. `QPhone.phone`)
 - `leftJoin (QGroup.group innerJoin QStatus.status)` makes nested joins much easier to read and write, as they are simply marked by parentheses.
 - `where { it.name eq "user1" and it.id notIn listOf(1, 2) }` the root entity is passed as a parameter, allowing direct access (`it.name` instead of `QUser.user.name`).
-All operators are supported as infix functions.
+All operators support infix function syntax.

 ### Select all and count queries